 The Pima County Consolidated Justice Court (PCJCC) is the primary court of jurisdiction for misdemeanor domestic violence cases in Pima County.
 This court is also the venue for numerous criminal matters and preliminary hearings that also have a high propensity for violence.
 Since the inception of the domestic violence court, the number of people detained has increased significantly.
-For example, during the last year, more than 72% of all defendants taken into custody were appearing in court on a domestic violence matter and 50% of all security requests involved domestic violence matters.
 In addition, the number of victims requesting escorts to and from their vehicles has more than doubled.
 Now that the court has relocated to our new building there is essentially one parking structure in close proximity.
 This raises the risk that a victim will inadvertently be parked in the same area as the defendant.
 We expect this will create an increased need for additional security escorts to vehicles.
-These types of matters are often emotionally charged and frequently result in potentially dangerous situations not only for the victim and staff, but for bystanders in the courthouse or parking area.
+These types of matters are often emotionally charged and frequently result in potentially dangerous situations, not only for the victim and staff, but for bystanders in the courthouse or parking area.